jrolfe777/personal-finance-starter/docs/workshop.md

 ## Introduction (2 minutes)

 Vibe coding — starting with a vague idea and then YOLO-generating code until it feels right - can be a ton of fun and has a wow factor when you first start.
 However, velocity benefits and output quality quickly erode at scale.
+This approach often leads to unstructured code, making it difficult to maintain, scale, and onboard new engineers.
 How can we bridge the gap between vibe coding and professional engineering practices that harness AI driven acceleration?
 This workshop demonstrates some of the techniquees we've been finding effective.
 Structured mechanisms for goal setting.
 Context as an asset.
 A test driven development mindset that creates a foundation in validation.

  We'll walk through an example workflow in Firebase Studio where an AI assistant acts as a collaborative partner, transforming intuition into a structured, accelerated, and professional process.
 We'll see how the AI can fulfill the roles of a product manager, a tech lead, and a pair programmer.